qbjack1/qbjack1/README.md

-- 👋 Hi, I’m @qbjack1
+- 👋 Hi, I’m @qbjack1.
+I go by QB, or Jack.

-- 👀 I’m interested in ...
+- 👀 I’m interested in:
+- Reading
+- Table Tennis
+- Computers
+- Gaming

 - 🌱 I’m currently learning ...

 - 💞️ I’m looking to collaborate on ...

-- 📫 Email: jack.quinones.business@gmail.com
+- 📫 Email:
+- jack.quinones.business@gmail.com

 <!---
 qbjack1/qbjack1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.